7 Social Media Collaboration Tips to Unlock Your Team’s Productivity

 When you define roles, it’s easier to hold people accountable for various tasks during your campaigns.

-Another potential benefit is that you can understand a member’s impact based on their roles.
+Another potential benefit is that you’ll understand a member’s impact based on their roles.

 While a team ultimately works towards a single goal, team members do different tasks to achieve the goal.